 - Professor of Church and Social Studies Anne Birgitta Pessi, University of Helsinki

 - Professor of Social and Health Policy Juho Saari, University of Tampere.

-Sitra’s co-ordination of the expert panel is led by Eeva Hellström.
+Sitra’s co-ordination of the expert panel was led by Eeva Hellström.

 What have we achieved?